 Autodesk Constructware (Runner-Up)

 We’ve already discussed the popularity of Autodesk and its construction management software, BIM 360.
-Autodesk actually offers another construction project management tool with features more focused specifically project management.
+Autodesk actually offers another construction project management tool with features more focused specifically on project management.
 Where BIM 360 includes many features that cover the design process, Constructware is focused on managing a project’s cost and schedule from start to finish.

 Being an Autodesk product, Constructware is naturally very popular.
 However, Constructware was originally a separate business that was acquired by Autodesk in 2006.
 Both Constructware and Autodesk customers receive excellent customer service according to online reviews of the software.